dwjohnston/angular-calculator/README.md

 A plain javascript class.

+#### Methods

-- addSymbol(sym: ISymbol) - Attempt to add a symbol.
+- `addSymbol(sym: ISymbol)` - Attempt to add a symbol.
 If it is an operation and there are no preceeding numbers or it follows an existing operation, nothing will happen.

-- calculate() - Attempt to calculate the current list of operations.
+- `calculate()` - Attempt to calculate the current list of operations.
 If the operation is invalid (ie. ends with an operation, or has no operations), it will return `undefined`.
 It will throw an error if encountering any syntax errors (eg `001+1` or `0..1 + 1`).

-- getOperationList() - Return an array of ISymbol.
+- `getOperationList()` - Return an array of ISymbol.

-- getOperationListAsString() - Return the operation list as a string.
+- `getOperationListAsString()`- Return the operation list as a string.

 ## What's a valid number?